mobanisto/pinpit-gradle-plugin/README.md

 pinpitPackageDefaultDebUbuntuBionicX64 - Builds a DEB package for LinuxX64.
 pinpitPackageDefaultDebUbuntuFocalX64 - Builds a DEB package for LinuxX64.
 pinpitPackageDefaultMsiX64 - Builds an MSI package for WindowsX64.
-pinpitPackageDefaultUberJarForLinuxX64 - Packages an Uber-Jar for LinuxX64.
-pinpitPackageDefaultUberJarForWindowsX64 - Packages an Uber-Jar for WindowsX64.
-pinpitPrepareAppResourcesLinuxX64 - Merge all app resources for LinuxX64 into a single build directory.
+pinpitPackageDefaultUberJar - Packages an Uber-Jar for each system and architecture. pinpitPackageDefaultUberJarForLinuxX64 - Packages an Uber-Jar for LinuxX64. pinpitPackageDefaultUberJarForWindowsX64 - Packages an Uber-Jar for WindowsX64. pinpitPrepareAppResourcesLinuxX64 - Merge all app resources for LinuxX64 into a single build directory.